 Write as often as you can.
 Hemingway, who knows something about writing, said that “the first draft of anything is shit”.
 The advice here is to keep writing and keep refining.

 Hemingway also said, “You shouldn’t write if you can’t write.”
 And that’s an important point to get.
 Children are told they can be whatever they want to be and many people keep this notion well into adulthood.
 The truth is that you can’t.
 Just as I can’t become an astronaut or ballet dancer now, the writer's life might not be for you.
 Of course, nothing should stop you writing for yourself, but don’t bet your house on making money from it.

 The first draft of anything is shitErnest Hemingway

 Everyone loves the story of the guy or gal who never gives up and eventually succeeds in achieving their dreams.
 I applaud these people.
 If you feel this way, go for it.
 But don’t be reckless.
 There are good and bad writers and the good ones make money.
 The bad ones might make some money the odd time, but they won’t make a living as a freelance writer from it.

 On the other hand, talent is overrated.
-Hard work and dedication is what gets people to places they'd never dreamed of.
-In his book Peak
+Hard work and dedication are what gets people to places they'd never dreamed of.

 Just because you can't write now, doesn't mean you won't be able to in future.
 Start writing today and learn from your mistakes.